RISE-UNIBAS/clean-code/course/github/3_best_practices.md

----
-title: GitHub best practices
-author: Dr. Maximilian Hindermann
-institute: RISE and UB
-theme: Metropolis
-date: March 4, 2024
----

 # GitHub best practices

-[!WARNING]
+> [!WARNING]
-If your data contains personal data you may not use GitHub (neither public nor private repositories), see the [primer on personal rights issues](https://researchdata.unibas.ch/en/legal-issues/personal-rights/) by the University of Basel's Research Data Management-Network for more information.
+> If your data contains personal data you may not use GitHub (neither public nor private repositories), see the [primer on personal rights issues](https://researchdata.unibas.ch/en/legal-issues/personal-rights/) by the University of Basel's Research Data Management-Network for more information.

 ## Documentation and FAIR data
 <!-- Brief reminder about documentation and FAIR from crash course. -->